 Later that February, Herbeck had the mastectomy and reconstructive surgery in one day, returning to Aberdeen to start chemotherapy in March.

-“I chose to stay close to home to go through chemotherapy.
-My doctor, Dr. Budhathoki, was amazing.
-I’m so glad we have her in Aberdeen,” Herbeck said.
+“I chose to stay close to home to go through chemotherapy,” Herbeck said.

 Throughout her treatment in Aberdeen, she got to know every member of her care team, and they got to know her.